TL;DR, if you are in a hurry

 One of the central principles in Edge's beginner plans is that race specific progression should be built into your weekly plan, not tacked on top.

-Edge plans for first time 5K runners use a 10 week walk to run progression that builds you up gradually, adds strength sessions twice a week to keep you injury free, and adapts when life gets in the way.
+Edge plans for first time 5K runners use a 10 week walk to run progression that builds you up gradually and adds strength sessions twice a week to keep you injury free.
+When life gets in the way, use Flexi Swap to move sessions, or ask Edge AI to rebuild your week in under 30 seconds.
 By race day, you have built the aerobic base, the leg strength and the confidence to cross the line strong.
-Over 11,500 UK users now train with Edge, and a huge proportion of them have crossed their first 5K finish line using this exact framework.
+Over 17,000+ UK users now train with Edge, and a huge proportion of them have crossed their first 5K finish line using this exact framework.

 Your first 5K, planned for you

-Edge gives you the full 10 week progression with strength built in and adapts as you go.
+Edge gives you the full 10 week progression with strength built in.
+Use Flexi Swap or Edge AI to adjust any time.
 Free trial, no card needed.